lethenju/spotify_rust/README.md

-# Spotify CLI
+# Spotify Rust

-The command line tool spotify_cli can control your Spotify playback without having to use your mouse.
+Spotify_rust can control your Spotify playback without having to use your mouse.

+spotify-rust is made of two elements :
+- An API for Spotify, controlling playback, searching for tracks, albums or playlists, and much more
+- A client in text user interface, directly in your terminal, to browse your spotify Library and play tracks.

 ## Getting Started

-Just clone the repository and cargo run !
+Just clone the repository and `cargo run` !

-It is not usable for now, just a work in progress.
+Keep in mind before using this that we are in a very early stage, and drastic changes can occur anytime.
+It is not recommanded to use the API until the beta stage.

 ### Prerequisites

 Well before you can run there are some prerequisites :
-- *Rust*
+- The *Rust* compiler
 - A *Spotify client id/secret pair*, and a *refresh token*

-### Installing

-TODOs

 ## Running the tests

-TODO
+Some integration tests are being developped, the coverage isnt really perfect for now.
+You can run the tests with `cargo test`

 ## Built With